-A coefficient of friction is a value that shows the relationship between the force of friction between two objects and the normal force between the objects.
-It is a value that is sometimes used in physics to find an object’s normal force or frictional force when other methods aren’t available.
+A coefficient of friction represents the relationship between the force of friction between two objects and the normal force between the objects.

 It is shown by f = μFn.
-In that equation, f is the frictional force, μ is the coefficient of friction, and Fn is the normal force.
+In this equation, f is the frictional force, μ is the coefficient of friction, and Fn is the normal force.

-μ can be two different things.
-It can be μs, or it can be μk. μs is the coefficient of static friction.
-The coefficient of static friction is the friction force between two objects when neither of the objects is moving. μk is the coefficient of kinetic friction.
-The coefficient of kinetic friction is the force between two objects when one object is moving, or if two objects are moving against each other.
+μs is the coefficient of static friction — the friction force between two objects when neither of the objects is moving — while μk is the coefficient of kinetic friction — the force between two objects when one object is moving, or are moving against each other.